World

 One crew member missing after cargo ship hits tanker off England's coast, sparking huge fire

-A cargo ship hit a tanker carrying jet fuel off the coast of eastern England on Monday, setting both vessels on fire and triggering a major rescue operation, with one crew member hospitalized and another still missing, authorities say.
+A cargo ship hit a tanker carrying jet fuel for the U.S. military off the coast of eastern England on Monday, setting both vessels ablaze and sending fuel pouring into the North Sea.

 Smoke billowing after North Sea ship collision, social media video shows